Masks in schools? Many Kansas school districts looking into what lies ahead

 WICHITA, Kan.
 (KSNW) – With CDC (Centers for Disease Control and Prevention) mask guidance updated, there are questions surrounding if masks are currently mandated or recommended in public schools.

-“At this time we are planning to encourage but not require masks be worn when school starts,” said Valley Center Public Schools director of communications, Amy Pavlacka.
-“However, as you know information and guidance is changing quickly so our plans could change too.”
+“At this time, we are planning to encourage but not require masks be worn when school starts,” said Amy Pavlacka, Valley Center Public Schools director of communications.
+“However, as you know, information and guidance is changing quickly so our plans could change too.”

-“All of us whether it’s school kids, school teachers, everybody in the sense of trying to help this community get this thing calmed down I think we need to go back to masks,” said Dr. Garold Minns, the Sedgwick County Health Officer.
+“All of us whether it’s school kids, school teachers, everybody in the sense of trying to help this community get this thing calmed down I think we need to go back to masks,” said Sedgwick County Health Officer Dr. Garold Minns.
 “That is my personal opinion, if we give a recommendation, we are saying masks are still a good idea.”

-Newton School District says its policy could change at any time as they review the latest CDC and local and state recommendations.
-For now, masks are optional at Newton schools.
+Newton Public Schools says its policy could change at any time as they review the latest CDC and local and state recommendations.
+For now, masks are optional.

-Valley Center Schools says mask are currently encouraged but not required.
-Maize Schools says it will soon give guidance to those in the district.
+Valley Center says masks are currently encouraged but not required.
+Maize Public Schools says it will soon give guidance to those in the district.

+Salina Public Schools will require face coverings in all buildings.
+The school board made the decision during a special meeting Tuesday evening.
+USD 305 Superintendent Linn Exline sent a message to employees notifying them of the policy, which is part of the district’s safe return to in-person instruction plan.

 Betty Arnold is on the state board of education.
 Arnold says the board will meet in about a week to talk over what it will recommend.